Strewth! Obama gets free croc insurance for Darwin stop

 The Territory's Chief Minister Paul Henderson took out the crocodile insurance policy for Obama, worth about A$10, and presented him with the certificate as a memento of his visit.

-Saltwater crocodiles, which can grow bigger than five metres (16 ft), kill about one to two people a year in Australia.
+Saltwater crocodiles, which can grow bigger than five meters (16 ft), kill about one to two people a year in Australia.

 (Reporting by James Grubel in Sydney; Editing by Lincoln Feast and Sugita Katyal)